rafaelab/Cosmonstants.jl/README.md

 ### Disclaimer

 This package is public but it is for my personal use.
+It is licensed under the MIT license.
 I do not guarantee that everything is accurate.
 While bug reports are more than welcome, no support will be provided.